Doing Business with The Citadel

 The South Carolina Procurement Code governs the expenditure of all funds, regardless of source, unless specifically exempted.
 The Purchasing Office adheres to and abides by the Procurement Code and its implementing regulations.
 Where a procurement involves the expenditure of federal assistance or contract funds, The Citadel is required to comply with the federal law and authorized regulations which are applicable.

-The Division of General Services has certified The Citadel to make direct purchases of up to $250,000.00 for goods and services and consultant services and up to id="mce_marker"00,000.00 in construction goods and services and information technology .
+The Division of General Services has certified The Citadel to make direct purchases of up to $500,000.00 for Goods, Services and Consultant Services, Construction Contract Awards and Information Technology.
 Purchases exceeding these limits are forwarded to Central State Purchasing for processing.